 Most PC users–more than three-quarters in fact– prefer to use a palm grip when using a computer mouse, and it’s the de-facto and default position for many consumers and professionals.
 However, claw grip, also known as opposable thumb grip, is preferred by numerous gamers and multi-tasking artists who rely on computers for significant portions of their work or leisure time.

-If you are a gamer, having the best claw grip mouse is key in dominating your game, which is why you should use it to defeat your opponent.
+If you are a gamer, having the best claw grip mouse is key to dominating your game, which is why you should use it to defeat your opponent.
 But if you are not a gamer, I recommend using the palm grip because it helps with easy traveling on your iPhone.

 Why use a claw grip mouse?

-Claws grips hold a better grip because the tiny teeth on the back of your palm wrap around the buttons, so you don’t have to maneuver fingers.
+Claws grips hold a better grip because the tiny teeth on the back of your palm wrap around the buttons, so you don’t have to maneuver your fingers.
 What I love about this mouse is that, because it’s sticky, it also easily stays put if you need to free your hand for an extended period.